No matter how we call remote work - telecommuting, offshore work or outsourcing, it’s rapidly gaining ground all over the world.

 If you are looking for integrations, Harvest has plenty of them, including such popular tools as Asana, Slack, Github, Jira, Zapier, Trello and 100+ of others.

-Everhour is a right choice for businesses of any size.
+Everhour is the right choice for businesses of any size.
 Besides time tracking itself, the tool monitors your projects’ budget and allows accelerating the resource planning, and offers easy reporting, invoicing, task tracking, and, of course, integrations.
 The latter help your team track their time right in the working environment.

 Toggl is another excellent tool for time tracking.
 Basic features include tracking in the browser, on the mobile device or in any other tool with Toggl extension, also reports, reminders, Pomodoro timer, and the opportunity to manually add records.
 With a paid version you can get scheduled reports, team management functionality and a lot more.